rcauchon/app-modernization-ejb/legacy-was/README.md

 # legacy-was
 Directory which contains all the legacy java code to run on Websphere Application Server v8.5.5 on java 1.6

+# For this we have old eclipse project in a workspace
+* TempEAR
+* TempEJB
+* TempEJBClient
+* TestConverterWeb
+* ConverterService

+On my machine I create the workspace *eclipse-workspace-temp* This is also base on the chapter on EJB [IBM Red book](http://www.redbooks.ibm.com/redbooks/pdfs/sg248076.pdf)

 # For the old people in the room.
 Start up the old WAS on you Windows desktop
 ```